 There are many skills I use every day, but most have a common thread: communication.

 Whether I’m writing or editing an article, as I am right now, or discussing a problem with a client, or going over a task with an assistant, or even discussing business with my wife, it all boils down to effective communication.

 I could certainly go on about technical skills and knowledge.
 They’re important, and I do feel I’m fairly proficient technically.

-What most people fail to realize is those skills are virtually useless in isolation.
+What most people fail to realize is tech skills are virtually useless in isolation.
 What turns them into something meaningful is the ability to communicate ideas and concepts to others.
 Being able to understand and respond appropriately to the concerns, criticisms, and problems raised by others is just as important as technical skills.